SciML/Optimization.jl/docs/src/optimization_packages/mathoptinterface.md

 # MathOptInterface.jl

-[MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl) is Julia abstration layer to interface with variety of mathematical optimizatioon solvers.
+[MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl) is Julia abstration layer to interface with variety of mathematical optimization solvers.

 As of now the `GalacticOptim` interface to `MathOptInterface` implents only the `maxtime` common keyword arguments.
 An optimizer which is implemented in the `MathOptInterface` is can be called be called directly if no optimizer options have to be defined.
 For example using the `Ipopt.jl` optimizer: